 If anything, Tuivasa-Sheck’s 2019 form in charge of a declining Warriors outfit was even more impressive.
-Collecting his third straight club Player of the Year honour, he finished fifth in the Dally M count despite his side coming 13th.
-RTS still struggles to assert his authority with referees – which often puts the Warriors behind the eight-ball when they come up against the likes of Smith and Daly Cherry-Evans – but it’s hard to fault Tuivasa-Sheck for the officials’ failings in being manipulated by higher-profile skippers.
+Collecting his third straight club Player of the Year honour, he finished fifth in the Dally M count despite his side coming 13th and later claimed the Golden Boot award.
+RTS still struggled to assert his authority with referees – which often put the Warriors behind the eight-ball when they come up against the likes of Smith and Daly Cherry-Evans – but it was hard to fault Tuivasa-Sheck for the officials’ failings in being manipulated by higher-profile skippers.

 Great fullback captains are relatively rare but hold a cherished place in rugby league’s narrative: Frank McMillan, Jim Sullivan, Clive Churchill, Keith Barnes, Ken Thornett, Fred Griffiths, Graeme Langlands, Darren Lockyer, Anthony Minichiello – even Ridge (at international level) and the Kiwis’ 1999-2000 skipper, Richie Barnett.
-Tuivasa-Sheck is capable of putting his name up alongside those icons.
-(Fun fact: if Tuisvasa-Sheck can lead the Warriors to a grand final triumph, he will become only the second fullback to do so after Minichiello, who captained the Roosters to NRL glory in 2013).
+Tuivasa-Sheck’s feats as Warriors captain put his name up alongside those icons.

 2016 CAPTAINS: Ryan Hoffman (23), Mannering (1)